 The Boys.

-At Winston we talk a lot about partnership, yeah, what's the difference in a customer and a partner?
+At Winston we talk a lot about partnership.
+What's the difference between a customer and a partner?

 Sum up your leadership style in three words.